AvChilds/tt_affiliate_shop_fullstack/README.md

 ## 📌 Project Summary

 This project demonstrates how TikTok shop affiliates earn commission by creating content that promotes products.
-The system enables CRUD operations and business logic to calculate total earnings based on views and sales.
+The system enables CRUD operations and business logic to calculate total earnings based on views and sales

-### ✅ Key Features
-- Track affiliate-uploaded videos across different countries
-- Calculate and display affiliate commissions
-- Interact with the database via a REST API
-- Add new video data programmatically

 ---